Hi! I'm a virtual assistant.

 The Oregon Legislature passed House Bill 3991 in September 2025 to provide transportation funding for ODOT, cities, counties and transit districts around the state.
 Transportation funding maintains the quality, safety, and reliability of Oregon's roads, bridges and other parts of our transportation system.

 The referendum only called for certain portions of the bill to go to voters.
 Two registration fee increases from Section 46 of the bill were not included in the petition.
 Effective Dec.
-31, 2025, the annual registration fee for all electric and 40 MPG or higher passenger vehicles will increase by $30 ($60 for a two-year registration).
+31, 2025, the annual registration fee for all electric and 40 MPG or higher passenger vehicles increased by $30 ($60 for a two-year registration).

 State Highway Fund